diambra/arena/README.md

 ## Support, Feature Requests & Bugs Reports

-The fastest way to receive support is by joining DIAMBRA <a href="https://discord.gg/tFDS2UN5sv" target="_blank">Discord server</a> and use the dedicated channel.
+To receive support, use the dedicated channel in our <a href="https://discord.gg/tFDS2UN5sv" target="_blank">Discord Server</a>.

+To request features or report bugs, use the <a href="https://github.com/diambra/diambraArena/issues" target="_blank">GitHub Issue Tracker</a>.

 ## Citation
 ```